RockArt13/Calculator_UE5/README.md

 # Calculator App

-Developed with Unreal Engine 5 (beta)
+Developed with Unreal Engine 5 (beta) + blueprints

 # #AboutTheProject
 This project was made during one week as a final project for the Game Development Patterns course at Tallinn University.